How Long Does It Take to Recover from a Ransomware Attack?

 7. The extent of data encryption by the ransomware

 Ransomware encrypts files on an infected system.
-It prevents organizations from accessing data until they pay the ransom, or find another way to decrypt the data.
+It prevents organizations from accessing data until they pay the ransom or find another way to decrypt it.

 The extent of the data encryption refers to the amount and importance of data that is affected by the ransomware attack.
-If the ransomware only encrypts a few files, the recovery process may be relatively quick and easy.
+The recovery process may be relatively quick and easy if the ransomware only encrypts a few files.
 However, if it has encrypted a significant amount of data or valuable system files, recovering the data may be more challenging and take a longer time.

 8. Effectiveness of the decryption key